-22.2 Proposed achievement indicators:
+b) Proposed achievement indicators:

-- Develop at least one major World Heritage educational and awareness raising partnership with a new NGO or private sector organisation, including the media; - Develop at least one new major capacity building partnership with a NGO or private sector partner;

-- Increase the involvement of new non-governmental participants at World Heritage Committee sessions and related events through, for example, the Partners Day planned for 6 July in Suzhou, China; - World Heritage is a significant and sought-after conservation theme by media and leaders in Government, civil society and the private sector; - New resources (measured in cash and in-kind) equivalent to the World Heritage Fund (US\$7 million over the biennium 2004-2005) are mobilized.
+- Develop at least one major World Heritage educational and awareness raising partnership with a new NGO or private sector organisation, including the media; - Develop at least one new major capacity building partnership with a NGO or private sector partner; - Increase the involvement of new non-governmental participants at World Heritage Committee sessions and related events through, for example, the annual Partners Day held as part of the World Heritage Committee session.; - New resources (measured in cash and in-kind) equivalent to the World Heritage Fund (US\$7 million over the biennium 2004-2005) are mobilized.

+VI.
 A Strategy for Implementation

-23. A small team was established within the World Heritage Centre in September 2003 to develop and coordinate this work.
+26. A small team was established within the World Heritage Centre in September 2003 to develop and coordinate this work.
 Building on discussions within UNESCO and at the International Congress held in Venice in November 2002, "World Heritage 2002: Shared Legacy, Common Responsibility" and the associated workshops held in Trieste ("Partnerships to Conserve Nature and Biodiversity") and Venice ("Towards Innovative Partnerships for World Heritage"), the following elements have been identified for the first phase of a strategic framework for providing long-term, sustainable support for World Heritage as envisaged by the World Heritage PACT.

-- Communication and general engagement of the public - Identification and mobilization of new and sustainable support mechanisms for World Heritage conservation.

-24. These are set out in more detail in the Report of the Workshop entitled "Towards Innovative Partnerships for World Heritage" in the Report of the Venice Congress, "World Heritage 2002: Shared Legacy, Common Responsibility" which was circulated to all States Parties in June 2003.
+- a) Communication and general engagement of the public - b) Identification and mobilization of new and sustainable support mechanisms for World Heritage conservation - c) Creation of a database aimed at matching the interests of potential partners with project needs. - 27.
+These elements are set out in more detail in the Report of the Workshop entitled "Towards Innovative Partnerships for World Heritage" in the Report of the Venice Congress, "World Heritage 2002: Shared Legacy, Common Responsibility" which was circulated to all States Parties in June 2003.

-III.
-Draft Decision 28COM 20
+VII.
+Draft Decision